-Palantir's tools are used for information management and statistical analysis.

-- Commercial tools Palantir has received major funding from the CIA - Data can be mapped into a single, coherent model.
-Once that is set up data flows continu-ously from their sources into Palantir and is then more easily analyzed and reviewed - Needs to use cloud technology - · Some functionality available offline, but need to have internet connection for full usage - · Available in "All languages, including Elvish" - Data gathered using the tool is stored in cloud storage
+Palantir's tools are used for • Commercial tools - Palantir has received major funding from the CIA information management and • Data can be mapped into a single, coherent model.
+Once that is set up data flows continu-ously from their statistical analysis. sources into Palantir and is then more easily analyzed and reviewed • Needs to use cloud technology • Some functionality available offline, but need to have internet connection for full usage • Available in "All languages, including Elvish" • Data gathered using the tool is stored in cloud storage